newchuyalong/libgdx-learning/Gradle-and-Eclipse.md

 You just [[generated your libgdx project|Project Setup Gradle]], now it's time to start developing its guts in Eclipse!
-Before you can import your project into Eclipse, make sure you [[setup your development environment|Setting up your Development Environment (Eclipse, Intellij IDEA)]]!
+Before you can import your project into Eclipse, make sure you [[setup your development environment|Setting up your Development Environment (Eclipse, Intellij IDEA, NetBeans)]]!

 ## Importing Your Project
 Go to `File -> Import -> Gradle -> Gradle Project`, click Browse and navigate to the root folder of your project, then click `Build Model`.
 After a while, you'll see a root project and subprojects (android, core, desktop, gwt, ios).
 Select all the projects and click `Finish`.
 Note that this process can take a minute or two the first time you do it, as Gradle and some dependencies will be downloaded in the background.